 - information and telecommunications technology (current tariffs up to 35%)

 - forestry sector (current tariffs up to 35%).

 Opportunities also exist for services suppliers in sectors where Canadians excel, such as in infrastructure, distribution and logistics; transportation; tourism and travel-related services; as well as services linked to the extractive industries.

-A Canada-Mercosur FTA would be a strategic opportunity for Canada to advance its inclusive trade agenda in an important and growing region.
-Mercosur member countries are willing partners in the pursuit of tangible inclusive trade elements, such as in the areas of gender, MSMEs, environment and labour, as part of these negotiations.
+A Canada-Mercosur FTA would be a strategic opportunity for Canada to advance its inclusive approach to trade in an important and growing region.
+Mercosur member countries are willing partners in the pursuit of tangible inclusive trade elements, such as in the areas of gender, SMEs, environment and labour, as part of these negotiations.

 As part of its commitment to transparency and openness, the government has listened to a broad range of Canadians, including representatives of industry and business organizations, Indigenous groups, labour unions, civil society groups, environmental groups and Crown corporations, as they share their views on strengthening trade relations with Mercosur.
-While the initial consultation period in the Canada Gazette is over, officials continue to accept views and submissions from Canadians on this initiative and discussions continue coast to coast to coast on opening more doors for Canadians.
+While the initial consultation period in the Canada Gazette is over, officials continue to accept views and submissions from Canadians on this initiative.

 Report a problem on this page